kivanccakmak/CS534-kivanccakmak-okanpalaz/POSTMORTEM.md

 ## Design Decisions

+This section discusses some of the key design descisions.

 ### Neighbors as a List

 Countries keep their neighbors in a list and the list is set at initialization.